File Formats

 and for exporting screenshots.

-Supported image formats are PCX, BMP, TGA, DDS, PNG, JPG,
+Recommended image formats are TGA,

-and WAD.
-All formats
+DDS, PCX and WAD.

-have their specific advantages and disadvantages.
+have their specific advantages and disadvantages:

-- BMP and PCX 256 color (8-bit palettized)
+PCX 256 color (8-bit palettized)

 All 256 color images must share the same color palette per level, given in